 DASSAULT RAFALE: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 10.90 meters 35 feet 9 inches wing area 46.0 sq_meters 495.16 sq_feet length 15.30 meters 50 feet 2 inches height 5.34 meters 17 feet 6 inches empty weight 9,060 kilograms 19,975 pounds MTO weight 19,500 kilograms 42,990 pounds max speed 2,130 KPH 1,325 MPH / 1,150 KT combat radius 1,095 KM 680 MI / 590 NMI _____________________ _________________ _______________________

-* The Rafale is fitted with a single 30 millimeter GIAT 791B cannon, mounted on the right engine duct.
-The GIAT 791B has a cyclic rate of fire of 2,500 rounds per minute, and the fighter carries an ammunition store of 125 rounds.
+* The Rafale is fitted with a single 30-millimeter GIAT 791B cannon, mounted on the right engine duct.
+The GIAT 791B has a cyclic rate of fire of 2,500 rounds per minute; the fighter carries an ammunition store of 125 rounds.

-The Rafale features 14 external stores attachments, including wingtip rails for "dogfighting" AAMs, as well as for airshow smoke generators; three stores pylons under each wing; fore and aft conformal stations for AAMs on each side of the fuselage; and fore and aft centerline pylons.
+The Rafale C features 14 external stores attachments, including wingtip rails for "dogfighting" AAMs, as well as for airshow smoke generators; three stores pylons under each wing; fore and aft conformal stations for AAMs on each side of the fuselage; and fore and aft centerline pylons -- the Rafale M lacks the forward centerline pylon because of the larger nosewheel, so it has 13 pylons.
 Total external warload capacity is 9,500 kilograms (20,925 pounds).
 Possible AAM loads include the proven Matra / BAE Dynamics Magic heat-seeking AAM, and the newer Matra / BAE Dynamics "Missile d'Interception, de Combat d'Autodefense (MICA / Missile for Interception, Combat, & Self-Defense)".

-The French have also introduced a new guided-bomb system, under the designation "Armament Air-Sol Modulaire (AASM / Modular Air To Surface Armament)".
-ASSM provides modular components to fit dumb bombs with a Global Positioning System / Inertial Navigation System (GPS/INS) guidance kit, or a INS guidance kit with a "smart" imaging infrared seeker, either guidance system using a nose fin assembly to steer the bomb, as well as a tailfin assembly with a rocket booster and popout fins to increase span and range.
+The French have also introduced a new guided-bomb system, under the designation "Armament Air-Sol Modulaire (AASM / Modular Air To Surface Armament)", known as "Highly Agile Modular Munition Extended Range (HAMMER)" for export.
+ASSM provides modular components to fit dumb bombs with a Global Positioning System / Inertial Navigation System (GPS/INS) guidance kit, or a INS guidance kit with a "smart" imaging infrared seeker -- either guidance system using a nose fin assembly to steer the bomb -- as well as a tailfin assembly, with a rocket booster and popout fins, to increase span and range.
+Combat use shows AASM to be highly effective.

-French Rafales are able to carry the Thales "Reconnaissance Nouvelle Generation (Reco NG)" digital reconnaissance pod, which contains day-night electro-optical sensors, resident processing power, a solid-state recorder, and a high-speed datalink.
+French Rafales are able to carry the Thales "Reconnaissance Nouvelle Generation (Reco NG)" digital reconnaissance pod, which contains day-night electro-optical sensors in a rotating turret, resident processing power, a solid-state recorder, and a high-speed datalink.

 The Rafale's rear centerline pylon and the two inner wing pylons on each wing are "wet" and can be used for carriage of external tanks.
-All five wet pylons can carry 1,150 liter (304 US gallon) fuel tanks or 1,250 liter (330 US gallon) supersonic fuel tanks.
-Up to three of the big bulbous-nosed 2,000 liter (528 US gallon) external tanks, much like those developed for the Mirage 2000 but lacking tailfins, can also be carried, with one on the centerline pylon and one on the inner wet pylon on each wing.
+All five wet pylons can carry 1,150-liter (304 US gallon) fuel tanks or 1,250-liter (330 US gallon) supersonic fuel tanks.
+Up to three of the big bulbous-nosed 2,000-liter (528 US gallon) external tanks, much like those developed for the Mirage 2000 but lacking tailfins, can also be carried, with one on the centerline pylon and one on the inner wet pylon on each wing.
+A centerline buddy refueling pack can be carried, though only by Aeronavale Rafales in French service, the AA having other tanker assets.
+Carriage of the tanker pod involves fit up up to four external tanks -- two 1,250-liter and two 2,000-liter tanks.

 * The pilot sits on a Martin-Baker Mark 16F "zero-zero" (zero speed, zero altitude) ejection seat, inclined 29 degrees to improve pilot tolerance to gee forces, under a canopy that hinges open to the right.
 An "on-board oxygen generating system (OBOGS)" eliminates the need to stockpile oxygen canisters.